JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

    * General compiler settings.
    * Feature flags enabling or disabling new and experimental features which eventually should become baseline.
-     Feature flags are separated into their own set to avoid churn of top-level properties as new flags are rolled out and deprecated continuously.

 An example of such a configuration: